- has been in direct contact with biological, chemical, or radioactive materials, or

-Laboratory Closeouts and Relocation Guidelines
+Laboratory Relocation and Closeout Guidelines

-It is not uncommon for research groups to relocate from one lab location to another in the same building, to a different lab building, or to a new institution.
+It is not uncommon for research or academic groups to relocate from one lab location to another in the same building, to a different lab building, or to a new institution.
 In each case, it is necessary for the vacated lab to be decontaminated and decommissioned prior to reassignment.

 UTD has developed this procedure as a guideline to help minimize hazards to University personnel and maintain compliance with all applicable Federal and State regulations during a lab relocation.

-Notify the Office of Research Integrity and Outreach
+Notify the Safety Office

 Please also keep in mind: